RodzAmor/Chess-Neural-Network/README.md

 - Also trained a model based on my own Lichess games.
 - Evaluation and playing against human or computer opponents to determine ELO.

+## Data Source

+The game data used in this project was obtained from [lichess open databases](https://database.lichess.org/).
+I used May 2023 in order to have over 100 million games which I split for 80% training and 20% testing.
+I also data obtained all my games that I played on my Lichess account (SteveMAlt) to build a model based on my playing style.
+However, my data set is much smaller than the open databases.

+## Exploratory Data Analysis

+Before building the model, I performed some exploratory data analysis on the pgn files in order to get an idea of the data and how to build a streamlined pipline for the data science process.
+I analyzed basic statistics on the games played as well as viewed the distribution of the player ratings.
+You can find more from the exploratory data analysis notebook. <!-- as well as in the pdf uploaded in my website.
+NOT COMPLETED YET -->

 ## Installation

 Clone the repository and install the required dependencies: